Regular black hole from regular initial data: Appendix

 as seen from the last term of the expansion Eq.(\ref{tye}), since $dz/d\lambda$ changes the polarity as $\lambda$ crosses $C_1/E$ (or the curve crosses $z=0$).
 In such a scenario, $dt/d\lambda$ is not an analytic function of $z$.
-This is the case for Hayward's regular black hole, as shown in \cite{Modesto_2022}.
+This is the case for Hayward's , as shown in \cite{Modesto_2022}.

-However, it turns out that in our case, all the odd terms in the Taylor expansion of $dt/d\lambda$ (Eq.(\ref{rnge2})) vanishes at $z=0$.
-We could safely say that $dt/d\lambda$ is a smooth function of $z$ in the neighbourhood of $z=0$.
-Hence, $\gamma$ is a complete geodesic.
+However, in our case, all the odd terms in the Taylor expansion of $dt/d\lambda$ (Eq.(\ref{rnge2})) vanishes at $z=0$.
+Hence, $dt/d\lambda$ is a smooth function of $z$ in the neighbourhood of $z=0,$ thereby implying that $\gamma$ is a complete geodesic.